Souk21/jsfx-lint/README.md

 ## inconsistent_casing

 Default severity: `style`
-Variable or function called with different casing thorough the file.
+A variable or function called with different casing throughout the file.

 ```
 function foo() (0);